danielkvist/danielkvist/README.md

 # Hi 👋, I'm Daniel!

-I am Junior Front End developer (mainly React).
+I am Junior Front End developer specialized in React.

 🔨 HTML, CSS, JS, React, Gatsby, Next.js & TypeScript.
-🚀 I’m working on a Gatsby Theme powered by Sanity.
+🚀 I’m working on a Gatsby Theme powered by Sanity called [Giorno](https://github.com/danielkvist/gatsby-theme-giorno).
-🌱 I’m learning Go and a bit of Dart.
+🌱 I’m learning Rust.
 🔗 You can learn more about me [on my personal website](https://dkvist.com)
 🎨 Or if you are interest on my UI design skills you can visit my [Dribbble](https://dribbble.com/danielkvist_)
 📫 You can send me an email to: daniel@dkvist.com